Delhi Police inspector found dead in car

-A Delhi Police inspector was found dead under mysterious circumstances in his car in Keshav Puram area here on Saturday, police said.
-Inspector Vishal Khanwalkar, 45, was a 1998-batch officer.
-He was posted at Delhi Police's Special Cell, they said.
-At 4.20 pm, police received information regarding an unconscious person lying in a car at Rampura main road in Keshav Puram, following which a team rushed to the spot, they said.
-Police took the officer to BJRM hospital where he was declared dead.
-During inquiry, it was found that the car was parked in front of a shop in Rampura around 11 am, a senior police officer said.
-Khanwalkar's family has been informed and further investigation is in progress, police added.
+A dead body of a policeman was found in a car in Keshav Puram's Rampura area here on Saturday.
+According to the police officials, inspector Vishal Khanwalkar, 45, was posted at Delhi Police's Special Cell.

+Around 4 pm, police received a call regarding an unconscious person lying in a car at Rampura main road in Keshav Puram, following which a team rushed to the spot.
+Police took Khanwalkar to Babu Jagjivan Ram Memorial Hospital (BJRM) hospital where he was declared brought dead.

+Preliminary investigations revealed that Khanwalkar's car was parked in Rampura since 11 in the morning.
+(ANI)

 - READ MORE ON: